-Leon Bakst authentication from $175.
-Leon Bakst appraisal from $25.
-Leon Bakst certificates of authenticity (COA).
-Leon Bakst analysis, research, scientific tests, full authentications.
+We perform Leon Bakst art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Leon Bakst or we will sell it for you.

 Leon Bakst was a Russian painter and scene- and costume- designer who revolutionized the arts he worked in.
 Leon was born as Lev (Leib) Rosenberg in Grodno (currently Belarus) in a middle-class Jewish family.
 After graduating from gymnasium, he studied in St. Petersburg Academy of Arts as a noncredit student, working part-time as a book illustrator.